mariannazhang/PowerPoint-auto-coding/readme.md

 - `measure_buttonText`: Takes the text within the button clicked as the response.
 More limited use cases than measure_buttonName, but works if you're too lazy to rename all your objects and your objects are textboxes containing response text anyway.
 - `measure_buttonNameAsKey`: Unlike the other macros, this macro takes the name of the button clicked as the `key`.
 It records "pressed" as the response.
 Used in situations where you have a variety of objects on a slide and you want to record which/how many are clicked.
 - `measure_textEntry_popOut`: Takes the text provided in a pop-out text entry box as the response.
 Works for transcribing open-ended responses.
 - `measure_allocation`: Calculates the number of target objects (objects whose name includes `target`) that are closer to each of 2 anchor objects (objects or groups of objects whose name includes `anchor`).
-Return *2 key-item pairs*: key is name of anchor object, item is number of target objects closer to that anchor vs the other anchor.
+Return *2 key-item pairs*: key is cleaned name of anchor object  (removes "anchor" (case-insensitive) and surrounding underscores), item is number of target objects closer to that anchor vs the other anchor.
 Designed for generalized resource allocation measures where you exit slideshow, move objects around, and then resume slideshow.
 - Feel free to make more macros/subs if you need to collect more kinds of responses!

 Here is a summary table of all of the currently available macros to record responses: